-Everyday users of Optimism will not be affected by the Testnet upgrade.
+Everyday users of OP Mainnet will not be affected by the Testnet upgrade.

 After a smooth Testnet migration, a mainnet upgrade proposal will be submitted to the Token House.
-If that proposal is successful, Optimism mainnet can migrate to Bedrock in Q1.
+If that proposal is successful, OP Mainnet can migrate to Bedrock in Q1.

 After the Bedrock upgrade, our EVM equivalent, most-forked L2 code base will be even better.
-Bedrock will enable Optimism to:
+Bedrock will enable OP Mainnet to:

 - Offer the lowest possible L1 data fees.
 No other rollups have figured out how to get these fees lower.

 - Future-proof its proof schemes.
 OP Mainnet will be able to incorporate multiple proof mechanisms (including ZK proofs!).

 - Support multiple execution clients, allowing for client diversity & client-specific benefits.

 - Implement two-step withdrawals for bridged assets.
 Users will be able to monitor for bad behavior themselves, making withdrawing bridged assets much more secure.

 As we gear up for mainnet Bedrock migration, we will have lots more to share about these technical innovations, so stay tuned!